alvarag/LSH-IS/README.md

 # LSH-IS: Instance selection of linear complexity for big data

 This is an open-source filter for Weka based on locality sensitive hashing.
+Two algorithms are available and both have linear complexity.

 ###Cite this software as:
  **Á. Arnaiz-González, J-F. Díez Pastor, Juan J. Rodríguez, C. García Osorio.** _Instance selection of linear complexity for big data._ Knowledge-Based Systems, in press. [doi: 10.1016/j.knosys.2016.05.056](doi: 10.1016/j.knosys.2016.05.056)